 “Here, for example, so-called genetic algorithms come into play.
 These are able to evaluate a forecasting model qualitatively.
 The data space in which I can move around here can be almost as large as I want.
 Many elements of modern AI research have been incorporated in the HANA function libraries.
 These include methods for machine learning as well as fuzzy logic and adaptive heuristic methods from bioinformatics.”

-itelligence’s website is literally filled with inaccurate articles on SAP. itelligence’s partner company is NTT Data, which is covered in our article The Propaganda in IT Award Goes to NTT Data on HANA.
+itelligence’s website is literally filled with inaccurate articles on SAP. itelligence’s partner company is NTT Data, which is covered in our article, The Propaganda in IT Award Goes to NTT Data on HANA.

 Apparently, in the five years since Vishal Sikka’s statements, nothing at all has happened on genetic algorithms in HANA.
 That is for either the medical area or any other area.

 Did Vishal Sikka simply make up the part about genetic algorithms in HANA?
-Were they working on it and then nothing happened?
+Were they working on it, and then nothing happened?

 What is Dennis Howlett and Diginomica Enabling?

-This entire interview has no pushback from Dennis Howlett and simply lets Vishal, who is a known to have low accuracy in his statements just spin a yarn.
+This entire interview has no pushback from Dennis Howlett and simply lets Vishal, who is known to have low accuracy in his statements, just spin a yarn.
 Just because cancer is a problem does not mean that SAP has the solution.
 These are two different topics.
-Playing on people’s empathy to confuse the issue of what the company has to offer to address the issue is the same strategy used by Theranos.
-It is the same strategy used by charities that bring up the issue of misery while keeping the charitable donations.
+Playing on people’s empathy to confuse the issue of what the company has to offer to address the problem is the same strategy used by Theranos.
+It is the same strategy used by charities that bring up the issue of misery while keeping charitable donations.
 The answer to a miserable situation is not to give money to an entity that is misleading you about the solution they are providing.